Epigrammata LXXXI – XC

 Sic nova Bethleis lux mundo fulsit ab oris.

-Little Florence owes a man to bereft (widowed) Rome;
+Little Florence owes a man to widowed Rome;

-She who holds what is gone, is urged to return life.
+She who holds what is gone, is urged to return one living.

 In this way from Bethlehem shines forth a new light from its shores to the world.